cyverse-archive/Donkey/README.markdown

 folder on iRODS.

 Secured Endpoint: GET /secured/search/iplant/folder

 This service performs a search of just the folders under the querying user's home folder on iRODS.

+### Simplified User Data Searches

+In addition to the full user data search endpoints described above, Donkey provides some simplified search endpoints that allow callers to specify the search term in the query-string parameter, `search-term`.
+This group of services determines whether to perform a literal or wildcard search based on the presence or absence of wildcard characters in the search term.
+If the search term contain any wildcard characters then a wildcard search will be performed.
+Otherwise, a literal term search will be performed.
+The response returned by this group of endpoints is in the same format as that returned by the general search endpoints.

+#### Endpoints

+Secured Endpoint: GET /secured/simple-search/iplant

+This services performs a search of everything under the querying user's home folder on iRODS.

+Secured Endpoint: GET /secured/simple-search/iplant/file

+This service performs a search of just the files under the querying user's home folder on iRODS.

+Secured Endpoint: GET /secured/simple-search/iplant/folder

+This service performs a search of just the folders under the querying user's home folder on iRODS.